 Welcome to Villa I Tatti.
 Our roots as a center for advanced research go back to the late 1950s when the art historian and connoisseur Bernard Berenson left his villa and extensive collections of books, photographs, and works of art to his alma mater Harvard.
-The Harvard University Center for Italian Renaissance Studies opened its doors to the first scholars in 1961, and the villa which had hitherto been home to Berenson and his wife Mary was transformed into a center where gifted scholars could exchange ideas, find tranquillity, and be physically close to the many sites of historical importance in Florence and beyond.
+The Harvard University Center for Italian Renaissance Studies opened its doors to the first scholars in 1961, and the villa which had hitherto been home to Berenson and his wife Mary was transformed into a center where gifted scholars could exchange ideas, find tranquility, and be physically close to the many sites of historical importance in Florence and beyond.
 Berenson took a broad geographic view of the Renaissance, urging scholars to travel and gather knowledge beyond European boundaries, and while he held Harvard in great esteem he also expressed the hope that scholars coming to I Tatti would originate not only from the United States but from many countries, bringing with them their own approaches and viewpoints.
 These notions of collaboration, exploration and fellowship remain central to I Tatti’s mission to this day.

 Currently, the Center offers fifteen full-year post-doctoral Fellows in addition to over twenty Term Fellows, ten Visiting Professors, several graduate Fellows, and Harvard interns.
 The Berenson Library, with holdings of nearly 185,000 volumes and subscriptions to over 600 scholarly journals, includes an extensive and historically important photograph collection, an archive that documents the lives and work of Bernard and Mary Berenson, and the Morrill Music Library, considered one of the finest in the world for medieval and Renaissance music.
 The historic house contains a unique collection of Renaissance and Asian art, while I Tatti’s grounds include a working farm and a historic Italianate garden designed in 1909 by Cecil Pinsent with the collaboration of Geoffrey Scott.